What Is Surge Protection?

 How Does a Surge Protector Actually Work?

-A surge protective device (SPD) acts like an electrical “safety valve,” sending any extra, dangerous voltage away to the ground.
+A surge protective device (SPD) acts like an electrical “safety valve,” sending any extra, dangerous voltage away to the grounding system.

-- Normal Power: When electricity flows normally, the MOV blocks the path, allowing power to go straight to your devices.
+- Normal Power: When electricity flows normally, the MOVs are nonconductive and the line passes power to your devices.

 The Final Word on Electrical Safety